 * Price includes tastings at 5 different locations / In case of cancellation please contact us up to 48h before.

 Hello!
-I'm Heidi - Paris tour guide and creator of the Women of Paris Walk.
+I'm Heidi - Paris tour guide and creator of the Women of Paris Walks.
 I made the move over to Paris from London in search of a new adventure in the French capital where I began guiding.
 Through guiding my love for Paris blossomed; I developed a fascination for all things French and a genuine joy for what I was doing.

-I was inspired to create the Women of Paris walk when I realised that this is a grossly neglected topic in Paris tourism.
+I was inspired to create the Essential Women of Paris walk when I realised that this is a grossly neglected topic in Paris tourism.
 Typical tours of the city are dominated by great men (Napoleon, Louis XIV, Victor Hugo etc) and often don’t include much reference to great women.
 Or, if they do mention women, it is often in a negative light.

-After realising this and feeling disheartened I decided to make a change and create something relevant for 2016 - an evolving world in which patriarchal history is being challenged.
+After realising this and feeling disheartened I decided to make a change and create something relevant for our time - an evolving world in which patriarchal history is being challenged.
 As soon as I began researching, I was amazed by the rich diversity of names I was coming across, from Josephine Baker to Marie Curie.
 I hope that this tour will reveal a new side to Paris, already such a beloved city, and I hope that it will enrich Paris tourism by creating an awareness of some of the incredible women who have impacted the city.